oduerr/hsk/hsk5_flashcard_spec.md

 	•	No network calls; everything client‑side.
 	•	Guard everything with feature detection; fail gracefully.

-This gives you live feedback, clearer contours, and a tiny bit of “research‑inspired” guidance—without turning it into a heavy grading system.
+This gives you live feedback, clearer contours, and a tiny bit of "research‑inspired" guidance—without turning it into a heavy grading system.

 ⸻
 ### 4.20 Speech Synthesis Module (OpenAI + Browser Fallback)